Modern Slavery Statement

 • Suppliers are required to sign up to the company’s code of conduct

-• Any UK agency supplier must be registered with the Gangmaster Licencing Abuse Authority
+• Any UK agency supplier must be registered with the Gang-master Licensing Abuse Authority (GLAA)

 • Participating in collaborative initiatives focused on human rights in general, and slavery and human trafficking in particular including Stronger Together